 The Maya think of the aluxo'ob as a conscious being, capable of fulfilling his promises to the millenarian, but also of punishing the unfulfilled and the transgressors.
 It is said of them that their spirit does not die, it returns to the place where it came from (mountain, grotto, cenote, ruins).

-When the relationship between the farmer and the alux must end, in view of some illness, end of the milpa, change of ownership of the land, or dissatisfaction of his master for the mischief that the arux commits, it is prudent to resort to the Jmeen so that he explains the causes of his "dismissal" and thus avoid greater damage, since these beings are sent or created by the Christian divinities.
+When the relationship between the farmer and the alux must end, given some illness, end of the milpa, change of ownership of the land, or dissatisfaction of his master for the mischief that the arux commits, it is prudent to resort to the Jmeen so that he explains the causes of his "dismissal" and thus avoid greater damage, since these beings are sent or created by the Christian divinities.

 Less frequently, it is considered an ally of the devil, for that reason, the farmer must decide the convenience of having an alux, although it will give him seven years of good harvests, at the end of the period he runs the risk of being taken away by the "goblin" himself.